 Volunteer performances are also actively participating.

 Born in Michigan, USA.
-Started cello at the age of four.
-Participated in the summer program of Tanglewood, Indiana University, Interlochen while in high school.
-After graduating from Yokohama International School, he entered Yale University in 2005 and majored in philosophy and politics.
+Started playing the cello at the age of four.
+Participated in summer programs at Tanglewood, Indiana University, and Interlochen while in high school.
+After graduating from Yokohama International School, entered Yale University in 2005, where he double majored in philosophy and political science.

-While attending school, he passed an audition with cellist Aldo Parisot and studied cello under Pierre Fournier's youngest disciple, Janos Starker's assistant, Ole Akahoshi of the János Conservatory.
-He also studied chamber music under Wendy Sharp of the Conservatory.
-In 2009, won a prize at the same university FOM competition.
-In the winter of 2012, when he won a prize at the Newcomer Audition of the International Performers Association, he received a compliment from one of the judges, violinist Narimichi Kawabata, as "a performance that can enter the world of music."
+While still in school, he passed an audition with cellist Aldo Parisot and studied cello under Ole Akahoshi, the youngest student of Pierre Fournier and a longtime assistant to Janos Starker, at the Yale School of Music.
+He also studied chamber music with Wendy Sharp of the same conservatory.
+In 2009, he won a prize at the university's FOM competition.
+In the winter of 2012, when he won the Newcomer Audition of the International Association of Musicians, he was praised by violinist Narimichi Kawabata, one of the judges, as "a performance that allows you to enter the world of music".

-In 2017, under the auspices of NPO Emotion in Motion, the “BACH Solo” unaccompanied cello recital series was held at Minatomirai Small Hall, Tiara Koto, Tokorozawa Muse, and Suntory Hall “Blue Rose”.
-Co-starred with violinist Ikuko Kawai on TV Tokyo's "100 Years of Music" program recording and concerts, BLUE NOTE TOKYO (2020), Cerulean Tower Noh Theater (2019), Mitsukoshi Theater (2018), etc. Active mainly in Tokyo, Kamakura, Nagano, etc.
+In 2017, under the sponsorship of the NPO Emotion in Motion, the “BACH Solo” unaccompanied cello recital series was held at Minato Mirai Small Hall, Tiara Koto, Tokorozawa Muse, and Suntory Hall “Blue Rose”.
+Co-starred with violinist Ikuko Kawai at TV Tokyo's "100 Years of Music" program recording and concert, BLUE NOTE TOKYO (2020), Cerulean Tower Noh Theater (2019), Mitsukoshi Theater (2018).
+Active mainly in Tokyo, Kamakura and Nagano.

-Started saxophone at the age of 12 and studied under Mr. Hisashi Muta (Chairman of the Japanese Band Directors Association, former Tokyo Metropolitan Police Department music team leader) and Mr. Minoru Suda (Professor of Musashino Academia Musicae).
-Joined Yanagisawa Wind Instruments Co., Ltd., one of the world's three major saxophone makers.
+He started playing the saxophone at the age of 12, studying under Hisahisa Muta (Chairman of the Japan Brass Band Teachers Association, former head of the Metropolitan Police Department Band) and Minoru Suda (Professor at Musashino Academia Musicae).
+Joined Yanagisawa Wind Instruments Co., Ltd., one of the world's three major saxophone manufacturers.

-After working in musical instrument manufacturing, research, instructor, and managerial positions, he became independent.
-1995 Established Congo Saxophone Studio to start saxophone repair, lessons and performance services.
-Jazz Life magazine's best newcomer award at CD /OUR TRIBAL MUSIC released in 1997.
-Following the resignation of the Yokohama City Board of Education, he has been a lecturer at Yokohama City Minato Commercial High School for four years.
-In addition to concerts and recordings at Yokohama Museum of Art Hall, Minato Mirai Hall, Kanagawa Prefectural Music Hall, Sankeien, Yamate Seiyoukan, etc., Yokohama City University Hospital and facilities for the disabled and welfare facilities in Tokyo, Kanagawa, Kyushu, and Hokuriku We are also actively engaged in volunteer performance activities.
+After working as an instrument manufacturer, researcher, instructor, and manager, he became independent.
+In 1995, he established Congo Saxophone Studio and started saxophone repair, lessons and performance services.
+1997 Released CD /OUR TRIBAL MUSIC, Jazz Life Magazine Best New Artist Award.
+Received an appointment from the Yokohama City Board of Education and worked as a lecturer at Yokohama Municipal Minato Commercial High School for four years.
+In addition to concerts and recordings at Yokohama Museum of Art Hall, Minatomirai Hall, Kanagawa Prefectural Ongakudo, Sankeien, Yamate Seiyokan, etc., Yokohama City University Hospital, and facilities for the disabled and welfare facilities in Tokyo, Kanagawa, Kyushu, and Hokuriku.
+They are also actively involved in volunteer performance activities.

-Co-starring with top Japanese musicians, musicians from England, Italy, Switzerland and France, calligrapher Midori Nakatani, butoh dancer Kazuo Ohno, actor Stiart Burnham Atkin, reading Kodamaro, important Mr. Park Kiyoshi Mochizuki, an intangible cultural property holder, and others.
-There are many collaborations that transcend genres.
-He also teaches a civic saxophone ensemble that plays mainly in Bach's chorale.
+He has performed with top Japanese musicians, as well as musicians visiting Japan from England, Italy, Switzerland, and France.
+Bokusei Mochizuki, holder of intangible cultural properties, and others.
+There are also many collaborations that transcend genres.
+He also teaches a citizen saxophone ensemble that plays mainly Bach's chorale.